yavuzkarakus/laCasaDePapelTrailerPage/README.md

 ## Project Purpose

-🐐 Thank you to all my colleagues who contributed to this project that I, as a team, created.
-I had designed the UX/UI for the project, and I decided to code a page of it, resulting in a great outcome.
-Thanks to everyone who supported this project.
+🐐 As a team, we embarked on this project, and I had the pleasure of crafting its UX/UI designs.
+I decided to roll up my sleeves and code a page, and the result turned out to be quite delightful!
+I want to extend my heartfelt thanks to all my fantastic colleagues who supported this project.
+Stay tuned for more exciting updates!

 ## Project Screenshot